bautisalva/LuCam-app/README.md

 ## Description

-A Python application for **acquiring images from Lumenera cameras** using the LuCam API.
+A Python application for **acquiring and processiong images from Lumenera cameras** using the LuCam API.
+Features a graphical user interface.
-Features a graphical user interface for live preview, image capture (average, median modes), background subtraction, parameter control, and file saving.

 ---